neptune-ai/docs/docs/integrations/dalex.rst

 The following charts can be logged to Neptune:

 * break down
-* break down with interactions,
+* break down with interactions
 * shap
 * ceteris paribus
 * ceteris paribus for categorical variables